douglas-george/timberhearth/storybook/story.md

 Inside, Whistlewing perched in his great tangled nest, feathers shimmering silver in the flickering glow of the glowing stones.
 His head tilted as they entered, and his golden eyes—ancient and endless—blinked slowly.

-“You came,” he said softly.
+”You came,” he said softly.

 Jessica stepped forward.
 “You asked.”

-Whistlewing shifted slightly, his talons curling into the moss.
-“I did.
+Whistlewing shifted slightly, his talons curling into the moss. ”I did.
 And I am glad.”

 He gestured a wing toward the small stone platform at the center of the room.
 They sat without being told.

-“Since your last visit,” Whistlewing began, “I have kept watch—as I always do.
+“Since your last visit,” Whistlewing began, ”I have kept watch—as I always do.
 But something has changed in the night air.”

 “I have seen movement where none should be.
 Shadows slipping across rooftops.
 Flickers of motion behind shutters long closed.
 Footsteps too soft to be a villager’s, too clumsy to be wind.”

 Jessica glanced at Gabriel.

-“At first, I thought it nothing more than raccoons,” Whistlewing said.
+”At first, I thought it nothing more than raccoons,” Whistlewing said.
 “But no raccoon walks with one boot on and one boot off.”

 Gabriel choked back a laugh.

-Jessica’s eyes widened.
-“Wait.
+Jessica’s eyes widened. ”Wait.
 One boot?”

 Whistlewing’s beak curved ever so slightly.
 “Indeed.
 And they are not alone.”

 He leaned forward slightly, feathers shifting like falling snow.

-“I need eyes on the ground.
+”I need eyes on the ground.
 Someone the town won’t notice.
 Someone quiet.
 Curious.
 Trustworthy.”

 His gaze settled fully on them.

 “Tonight, after the square grows still and the lanterns are snuffed, I want you to walk the village.
 Start near the bakery.
 Look for clues.
 Listen for sounds.
 Do not confront what you find—only observe.
 Then come back to me with what you’ve learned.”

-Gabriel sat straighter.
-“You’re saying there really is something out there?”
+Gabriel sat straighter. ”You’re saying there really is something out there?”

 Whistlewing didn’t blink.
 “I’m saying there’s something I don’t understand.
 And that is reason enough.”